barrett101/PSADT-PreLaunchCheck/README.md

 Below will run the script in Install mode, and check for process notepad and winword.

 Win32App_PSADT_PreLaunch_ProcessCheck.ps1 -DeploymentType Uninstall -Process "notepad,winword"

+Below will run the script in Uninstall mode, and check for the explorer process, this will force it to prompt the user to uninstall everytime not matter what.

+Win32App_PSADT_PreLaunch_ProcessCheck.ps1 -DeploymentType "Uninstall" -Process "explorer"

 Use below for Intune Uninstall Command field